bencarneiro/bencarneiro/README.md

 # Ben Carneiro - Software Engineer - <a href="https://censusmaps.org/resume">Resume</a>

-I like free software, public transit, databases, GIS systems, and those electric scooters that litter the streets.
+I like free software, public transit, databases, django, maps, and those electric scooters that litter the streets.

 Always eager to learn new technologies.